Theming & Appearance

 Next Steps

-• Configuration covers the functional settings (API discovery, parsers, GitHub integration)
+• Configuration covers functional settings like API discovery, parsers, and GitHub integration